James K. Polk: Post-presidency and death (1849)

 Polk's time in the White House took its toll on his health.
 Full of enthusiasm and vigor when he entered office, Polk left the presidency exhausted by his years of public service.
 He left Washington on March 6 for a pre-arranged triumphal tour of the Southern United States, to end in Nashville.
 Polk had two years previously arranged to buy a house there, afterwards dubbed Polk Place, that had once belonged to his mentor, Felix Grundy.

 James and Sarah Polk progressed down the Atlantic coast, and then westward through the Deep South.
 He was enthusiastically received and banqueted.
 By the time the Polks reached Alabama, he was suffering from a bad cold, and soon became concerned by reports of cholera—a passenger on Polk's riverboat died of it, and it was rumored to be common in New Orleans, but it was too late to change plans.
 Worried about his health, he would have departed the city quickly but was overwhelmed by Louisiana hospitality.
 Several passengers on the riverboat up the Mississippi died of the disease, and Polk felt so ill that he went ashore for four days, staying in a hotel.
-A doctor assured him he did not have cholera, and Polk made the final leg, arriving in Nashville on April 2 to a huge reception.
+A doctor assured him he did not have cholera, and Polk arrived in Nashville on April 2 to a huge reception.

 After a visit to James's mother in Columbia, the Polks settled into Polk Place.
 The exhausted former president seemed to gain new life, but in early June, he fell ill again, by most accounts of cholera.
 Attended by several doctors, he lingered for several days and chose to be baptized into the Methodist Church, which he had long admired, though his mother arrived from Columbia with her Presbyterian clergyman, and his wife was also a devout Presbyterian.
-On the afternoon of Friday, June 15, Polk died at his Polk Place home in Nashville, Tennessee at the age of 53.
-According to traditional accounts, his last words before he died were "I love you, Sarah, for all eternity, I love you", spoken to Sarah Polk.
+On the afternoon of June 15, Polk died at his Polk Place home in Nashville, Tennessee at the age of 53.
+According to traditional accounts, his last words before he died were "I love you, Sarah, for all eternity, I love you."
 Borneman noted that whether or not they were spoken, there was nothing in Polk's life that would make the sentiment false.

-Polk's funeral was held at the McKendree Methodist Church in Nashville.
+At age 53, Polk had the shortest lifespan of any president not assassinated, and the shortest post-presidency among the presidents who did not die in office (103 days).
+His funeral was held at the McKendree Methodist Church in Nashville.
 Following his death, Sarah Polk lived at Polk Place for 42 years and died on August 14, 1891, at the age of 87.
-Their house, Polk Place, was demolished in 1901, a decade after Sarah's death.
+Their house, Polk Place, was demolished in 1901.